mattermost/mattermost-handbook-1/source/guides/leadership-meetings.md

 ## MLT Weekly Tactical

-Attendees:

-- MLT plus JB

-Objectives:

-**Flag issues, prioritize, decide and agree on next steps**
-- Identity administrative, tactical and strategic issues
-- Identify obstacles to achieving clearly defined objectives
-- Discuss issues and either resolve them or decide on next step
-- Voice concerns and make decisions as a team
-- Prepare to cascade communications across departments

-Time:
+The purpose of MLT Weekly Tactical is to keep MLT team on track to quarterly and annual targets.

+### Time and People

-- Weekly meeting on Tuesdays from 10:00am to 11:00am Palo Alto time
+- Tuesdays 10:00am SF time to 11:30am SF time with Mattermost Leadership Team

-Process
+### Process

-- This meeting replaces Daily Read In meeting
-- Structure of meeting:
-  1. **Daily Read In** - Same process as Daily Read In
-  2. **Scoreboard Review** - Review status of company initiatives.
-Queue yellow and red flags for tactical agenda.
-  3. **Tactical Agenda** - Issues arisen during Read In or Scoreboard Review.
-Discussions lasting 5 minutes are paused with either a decision, offline conversation, or an item to monthly strategic call.
-  4. **Decisions / Actions** - Summarize decisions and actions made during the meeting.
-Confirm everyone is on board.
+- **MLT Daily - 10:01am to 10:11am SF Time** - Daily check-in on administrative and hot topic items
+- **Scoreboard Review - 10:11am to 10:45am SF Time** - Review sales, marketing and support numbers to flag and discuss issues
+- **Tactical Agenda** - **10:45am to 11:10am ST Time** - Talk through queued items, 5m max per topic.
+Resolve or find next step
+- **Decisions/Actions** - **11:10am to 11:20am SF Time** - Agree on decisions and actions
-  5. **Cascading Communication** - Agree what to communicate to direct reports, if any.
-Agree on timeframe for that communication to take place.
+- **Cascading Communications - 11:20am to 11:25am SF Time** - Agree on what and when to communicate to directs and rest of company

 ## Monthly Strategic